 A laser shaft alignment system should provide the user with an easy user interface.
 It should allow the user, with a simple rotation of the shafts, to measure the relative misalignment between the rotational centerlines of the shafts.

-After the misalignment is identified, the laser system should calculate the necessary corrections to bring the machines within the desirable tolerances.
+After the misalignment is identified, the laser system should calculate the necessary corrections to bring the machines within the desired tolerances.
 The laser system should also help in measuring soft foot on each of the machine feet, by providing an accurate value of the effect the foot has on the bearing alignment within the machine.
 It should also help to compensate for machine thermal growth or alignment targets provided by the manufacturer or company engineer.

-A proper laser shaft alignment system will help reduce labor hours allocated for machine alignment, and provide proper documentation of the work done.
+A proper laser shaft alignment system will help reduce labor hours allocated for machine alignment and provide proper documentation of the work done.

 Alignment by Adam Stredel CRL